spacestation13/byond-tracy/readme.md

 You can download a precompiled byond-tracy executable from the [latest release](https://github.com/spacestation13/byond-tracy/releases/latest).

-The Linux one is unlikely to work.
+The Linux one is unlikely to work on your system.
 No guarantee or warranty given for the binaries.

 no build system included, simply invoke your preferred c11 compiler.
 examples: